RyanteckLTD/RTK-000-003/assembly/robotGuide.md

 ##2 - Assembling the motors
 First we need to solder the wires to the motors, for this you can either use the slightly thicker wire or the thinner wire included.
 Both work the same but we find the thicker wire is slightly better and more robust.

-To do this use a small screwdriver to pop the plastic protector off the end of the motor and then solder the cable to the motor, after put the wire back over the motor (you may need to seperate the wire a little bit at the motor to put the plastic cover back through.
+To do this use a small screwdriver to pop the plastic protector off the end of the motor and then solder the cable to the motor, after put the wire back over the motor (you may need to separate the wire a little bit at the motor to put the plastic cover back through.
 After then clip it onto the motor and repeat for the other motor.

 <a href="" target="_blank"><img src="robotAssembly/4.JPG"/></a><a href="" target="_blank"><img src="robotAssembly/4-1.JPG"/></a>